workfloworchestrator/example-orchestrator/docker/embeddings/README.md

 ## Advanced Configuration

-The following configurations use conservative defaults for local/unknown models:
+The following `orchestrator` variables are configured with conservative defaults for local/unknown models:

 - `EMBEDDING_FALLBACK_MAX_TOKENS=512`: Maximum tokens per embedding request
 - `EMBEDDING_MAX_BATCH_SIZE=32`: Maximum batch size for embedding requests

 **Note**: These settings are only used as fallbacks for local or unknown models (like the example in this setup).
 For known providers and models, the system automatically retrieves the correct values via LiteLLM.
-The fallback values are already configured safely for local models, but can be adjusted if needed in `docker/overrides/embeddings/embeddings.env`.
+The fallback values are already configured safely for local models, but can be adjusted in the `orchestrator` variables.